TheRealAnonymous008/quartz/content/details/psychology/archetypes/Enneagram of Personality.md

 	* *Average*: Fairly aggressive and forceful in the pursuit of the ideals and reforms they seek.
 They debate others and refine their ideas.
 However, they can become critical and irritable and can often feel more frustrated by people and events.

 ## Twos
-* **The Helper** - either the most genuinely helpful to other people or, when they are less healthy, the most highly invested in seeing themselves as helpful.
-They are loving, helpful, generous and considerate but they may also be too overbearing and manipulative.
+* **The Helper** - Either the most genuinely helpful to other people or, when they are less healthy, the most highly invested in seeing themselves as helpful.
+However, they tend to seek validation of their worth by obeying their superego's demands to sacrifice themselves for others.

 * **2w1 - The Servant**
 	* *Healthy*: Strives for personal goodness and selfless service.
 They have a strong desire to relieve human suffering.
 More serious and more overt caretakers.